Overlanding

 Overlanding logistics

 Navigation.
-Nowadays a smartphone is good enough as you don’t need an Internet connection to get a GPS location and you can download offline maps in advance or as you go.
-Good paper maps however are always a good addition to GPS providing you know how to use them.
-I found them useful in Southern Africa mainly to be able to differentiate between main, secondary, gravel and off roads.
+Nowadays, a smartphone is good enough as you don’t need an Internet connection to get a GPS location (please educate yourself! read how GPS works).
+You can download offline maps in advance or as you go.
+Good paper maps, however, are always a good addition to GPS navigation providing that you know how to use them.
+I found paper maps useful in Southern Africa mainly for the possibility to differentiate between different types of roads: main, secondary, gravel and off road.

-Diesel.
+Fuel.
 Fill up before the light turns on.
 Filling up when the tank is still half full is a good idea.
 Beware of the quality of diesel in the Middle East and Arabic peninsula.
-If you have Diesel Particulate Filter on your exhaust, it will clog up eventually.
-A pre-filter might help but there is no guarantee your exhaust won’t clog.
-I had to gut out my DPF in Kenya as my exhaust got eventually totally blocked.
-Better to start such a journey without DPF.
+If you have a Diesel Particulate Filter (DPF) on your exhaust, it will clog up eventually.
+A pre-filter might help but there is no guarantee that your exhaust won’t clog.
+I had to gut out my DPF in Kenya as my exhaust had eventually gotten completely blocked.
+Better start such a journey without DPF.

-Sleeping.
-Rooftop tent are nice but you have to open them and close them every time you want to move the vehicle.
+Sleep.
+Rooftop tent are nice but you have to open and close them every time you want to move the car.
 That means you have to close your tent when you must go for that quick resupplying mission to the supermarket.
-Also when it’s windy or very rainy it can be hard to fall asleep.
-Sleeping inside the car gives additional safety though keep in mind that a window can easily be broken so don’t think the additional safety can let you sleep in dodgy places.
+Also when it’s windy or very rainy, it can be hard to fall asleep.
+Sleeping inside the car gives you additional safety though keep in mind that a window can easily be broken so don’t think the additional safety will let you sleep in dodgy places.
+Pick your camping spots wisely!
 I loved the fact that I had a bed ready inside my car and could sleep anywhere hidden by a curtain and tinted windows.
 The main downside was that when the outside temperature would reach 25°C or more, it was impossible to sleep without opening the door completely.
-That why I like to have additional sleeping equipment like a hammock or a tent for example.
+That is why I like to have additional sleeping equipment like a hammock or a tent for example.

 Safety.
 Safety is a tricky topic.
 You can’t control it.
-The best you can do is try to get a real feel of where you are and where you plan to go.
-You can’t always trust locals as often human beings will be afraid of the unknown which was the case for example in Turkey when I explained that I planned to cross the border to Iran.
-Everyone then tried to discourage me, telling me that I would get killed while in reality Iran is a pretty safe country to visit as a foreigner.
-Same goes with most parts of Iraq.
-But you can’t really know before you get real on-the-ground current reports.
+The best you can do is to try to get a real feel of where you are and where you plan to go.
+You can’t always trust locals, as it's often the case, human beings will be afraid of the unknown like for example in Turkey when I explained that my plans were to cross the border to go to Iran.
+Everyone tried to discourage me, telling me that I would get killed, while the truth is that Iran is a very safe country to visit as a foreigner.
+The same goes with most parts of Iraq.
+But you can’t really know before you get real on-the-ground reports or first-hand experience.
 This has prevented me many times of going through places I really wish I had gone to.
-The fear transmitted by people who actually had never been to these places but for some obscure reasons thought they know better.
-In the end, you must make you own choice about how much risk you are willing to take.
-Also it requires a lot of common sense and appropriate behaviour (for example I would never take out my laptop in some parts of the world, not even a cell phone).
-You have to understand that when people have nothing, everything has value for them.
+The fear transmitted by people about places where they actually had never been but that, for some obscure reasons, they thought they should prevent people you from going.
+In the end, you must make you own choice about how much risk you are willing to take!
+Also, it requires a lot of common sense and to adopt an appopriate behaviour in accordance with where you are.
+For example, I would never take out my laptop in some parts of the world, not even a cell phone.
+You have to understand that when people have nothing, everything has value.
+Everything.

 Shower after Rock Climbing in Spain